ShaurGaur/aiid/deepfake-docs/deepfakes.md

 Our project's requirements changed during the development process, and we delivered on the AIID team's most pressing needs over the course of the development process:

 * Integrate video storage and playback.
-* Collect a [seed datasest](https://drive.google.com/file/d/1L3y0ObU-D0qfR8aVL4BNUBsiTGw-QKS8/view?usp=sharing) of deepfake incidents.
+* Collect a [seed datasest](https://drive.google.com/file/d/118pOK2x0fccbUUSqV5X5Mz9ynHfLlAyw/view) of deepfake incidents.
 * Create a Deepfake Incident Database website with these capabilities.

-However, there still remain some features that remain unrealized, and are in the next steps of this project.
+However, there still remain some features that remain unrealized, and are viable next steps of this project.
 The **roadmap** for these is below, ordered by the priority of these features.
-We will offer assistance and contact with the AIID team in developing these.

 1. Finish integrating video features with AIID, as per this [pull request](https://github.com/responsible-ai-collaborative/aiid/pull/1979).
 1. Integrate Cypress.js unit tests for video capabilities with the AIID team.